andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixD_DesignOptimization.rst

 .. figure:: AppendixD_Kwong_BlockDesign.png

     Figure from Kwong et al., 1992.
-Each ``off`` and ``on`` rectangle encompasses sixty seconds of that condition, in which the particpant either saw a blank screen or a flashing checkerboard.
+Each ``off`` and ``on`` rectangle encompasses sixty seconds of that condition, in which the participant either saw a blank screen or a flashing checkerboard.
 During the ``on`` block, notice how the BOLD Signal Intensity tends to increase and then plateau after about a dozen seconds.

 If the condition we are modeling is straightforward for the participant to understand and if the condition elicits a robust BOLD signal, then a block design can generate the most statistical power, as it has the highest signal-to-noise ratio of all possible designs.
 However, as a researcher you need to consider the psychological effects as well.
 Although on paper block designs should yield the greatest statistical power, they can also become boring for the participant, due to the repetitive, predictable nature of identical or similar trials happening for long periods of time.
 This can lead to confounds such as habituation or prediction effects, and the participant’s behavioral responses may also become uniform, which you may not want.